DevExpress/devextreme-documentation/concepts/05 UI Components/Bullet/10 Visual Elements/20 Target Line.md

 		// ...
 	};

 Additionally, you can customize the appearance of the target line.
-Particularly, you can specify its color using the [targetColor](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/targetColor.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#targetColor') option, and its width using the [targetWidth](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/targetWidth.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#targetWidth') option.
+Particularly, you can specify its color using the [targetColor](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/targetColor.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#targetColor') option, and its width using the [targetWidth](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/targetWidth.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#targetWidth') property.